galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/how_does_the_internet_work.md

 And what about HTTP and HTTPS?
 They are similar except that the "s" in the end stands for "secured".
 As for now, the only thing you need to remember is not to give your passwords, credit card details, etc. to sites that are using the http protocol.
 Your data may be read by third-parties.

  ***
-Additional Resources: If you are interested in learning more terms, here is a quick guide from [Digital Ocean] (https://www.digitalocean.com/community/tutorials/an-introduction-to-networking-terminology-interfaces-and-protocols): read until Network Layers.
+Additional Resources: If you are interested in learning more terms, here is a quick guide from [Digital Ocean](https://www.digitalocean.com/community/tutorials/an-introduction-to-networking-terminology-interfaces-and-protocols): read until Network Layers.
 However, as a beginning you won't need that much details so feel free to skip to the next section if you are not interested or you find the tutorial difficult to understand.

 The continuation of the topic, written by me :) Give link

-Here is a another very descriptive tutorial, which goes into more details than the above description: [20 Things I Learned about Browsers and the Web] (http://www.20thingsilearned.com/en-US): the chapter on cloud computing is not good and there is no good explanation of the difference between browser extensions and plug-ins but these are not quite important at this stage of the tutorial.
+Here is a another very descriptive tutorial, which goes into more details than the above description: [20 Things I Learned about Browsers and the Web](http://www.20thingsilearned.com/en-US): the chapter on cloud computing is not good and there is no good explanation of the difference between browser extensions and plug-ins but these are not quite important at this stage of the tutorial.